The-Marcy-Lab-School/personal-pokedex/README.md

 To test this out, recall that the `PokemonCollection` component is set up to use the `pokemon` value provided by the `PokemonContext`.
 However, nothing is rendered yet because the `pokemon` array is empty!

-Head back to `src/context/PokemonContext` and modify the line where the `pokemon` state is set up.
+Head back to `src/context/PokemonProvider.jsx` and modify the line where the `pokemon` state is set up.
 We can test that our context works by adding empty objects to the default array, like so:

 ```jsx
 const [pokemon, setPokemon] = useState([{}, {}, {}]);
 ```

-Save your code, run your dev server, and you should see 3 rendered `PokemonCard` components!
+Save your code, run your dev server, and you should see 3 rendered `PokemonCard` components without any data!

 If this didn't work, go back through the first three steps before moving on.